David J. Caldwell, MD, PhD

 San Francisco, CA

+I completed my completed my MD and PhD at the University of Washington through the MSTP program in 2021.
 I completed my PhD in the Department of Bioengineering in the laboratories of Dr. Jeffrey Ojemann (Neurosurgery) and Dr. Rajesh Rao (Computer Science and Engineering).
 My PhD research work focused on engineering direct electrical stimulation of human sensorimotor cortex.
 To do this, I worked with patients that are implanted with electrodes in their brains for clinical care of epilepsy and movement disorders such as Parkinson’s and Essential Tremor.
+Prior to this, I obtained my BSE and MSE in Biomedical Engineering at the University of Michigan.